frax0n/frax0n.github.io/_posts/2024-11-13-randomnumbergenerator.md

 Points don’t visually "jump" across the screen width or height.

-The path is confined within a central circle for aesthetic purposes.
+The path is confined within a central circle for aesthetic purposes which is turned off right now (Radius 4000 is out of bounds).

 The result looks beautiful in motion, especially when visualizing the traversal over time.